Junior Eurovision Song Contest: Participation

 All active member broadcasters of the EBU are permitted to take part in the contest, though the contest has been broadcast in several non-participating countries.
 Associate member broadcasters of the EBU may be eligible to compete, dependent on approval by the contest's steering group.

 Participation in the contest tends to change dramatically each year.
 The original Scandinavian broadcasters left the contest in 2006 because they found the treatment of the contestants unethical, and revived the MGP Nordic competition, which had not been produced since the Junior Eurovision Song Contest began.
-The is the only country to have taken part every year since the first contest in 2003.
+The is the only country to have taken part every year since the first contest in 2003. and are notable as the countries which have taken part in the Junior Eurovision but never in its adult counterpart (Wales being represented by the in the Eurovision Song Contest).

 Broadcasters from 41 countries have competed at least once.
 Listed are all the countries that have taken part in the competition, alongside the year in which they made their debut: